 Chief Executive Officer, National Health Council

 Patient-centricity is more than a buzz word – it requires being respectful of and responsive to patient preferences, needs, and values in the context of people's social circumstances.
 That often means integrating considerations beyond clinical outcomes such as a treatment's ability to help patients achieve personal goals.
 Patient-centricity is created by engaging, informing, and actively listening to people with chronic conditions throughout the research process and beyond.
-This session will explore the recent rise and evolution of patient-centricity, discuss frameworks on when and how to engage patients in research, and present rubrics on good practices for engagement and representativeness.
+This session explored the recent rise and evolution of patient-centricity, discuss frameworks on when and how to engage patients in research, and presented rubrics on good practices for engagement and representativeness.
 By collectively embracing the voice of the patient, we will maximize the value and impact of research.

 September 11, 2017 2:30 p.m. - 3:30 p.m.

 The aim of broad data sharing is to maximize the public benefit derived from genetic and genomic studies.
 However, tribal leaders have a fiduciary responsibility to assure that uses of tribal data are responsible, particularly in light of past mis-uses of research data.
 The sovereign status of tribal governments has implications for research agreements and data-sharing negotiations.
 Recognizing the unique concerns raised by tribal entities, an NIH-funded research center involving a partnership among three tribal organizations and three universities convened a meeting to consider data sharing and related research issues.
 The speakers discussed the tribal perspectives that arose from the meeting, and from their experience participating in tribal partnerships.
 While there is strong tribal support for efficient research processes that expedite the benefits from collaborative research, there is also a need for data-sharing procedures that take into account tribal sovereignty and appropriate oversight of research, and move beyond existing models of individual consent and community engagement.